ubernostrum/akismet/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To create an Akismet API client, call the ``validated_client()`` constructor
-method; this will automatically read your Akismet API key and site URL from the
+method of the appropriate client class; this will automatically read your
-environment variables, and validate them with Akismet (see :ref:`the FAQ
+Akismet API key and site URL from the environment variables, and validate them
-<alt-constructor>` for an explanation of why this is done through an alternate
+with Akismet (see :ref:`the FAQ <alt-constructor>` for an explanation of why
-constructor).
-If they're not valid, or if they're not found in the environment
+this is done through an alternate constructor).
+If they're not valid, or if
-variables mentioned above, you'll get an :exc:`akismet.ConfigurationError`
+they're not found in the environment variables mentioned above, you'll get an
-exception.
+:exc:`akismet.ConfigurationError` exception.

 .. tab:: Sync